 The New York State Education Department requires that all students earn a grade of 65 or above on all five required Regents Exams for a Regents Diploma.
 The required Regents Exams are: Algebra I, Global History and Geography, one Science Regents, US History, and English.
-To earn an Advanced Regents Diploma, students must also pass the Checkpoint B Exams in Language Other Than English (LOTE), Geometry, Algebra II and an additional Science Regents. (please refer to page 8)
+To earn an Advanced Regents Diploma, students must also pass the Checkpoint B Exam in a World Language, Geometry, Algebra II and an additional Science Regents. (please refer to page 8)